 Here is a short article by a veterinarian: http://vitalanimal.com/drugfreeheartworm/ – he lives in TX which has a high incidence for heartworm.
 But why?
 Not because of the mosquitoes but because of the terrain of the sick bodies in the pets.
 Remember that Pasteur recanted on his death bed and said that it is NOT the germ but the terrain!

-Here is an article for you (as you can see we have had this discussion with many people over the years):
+Here is an article for you (as you can see I have had this discussion with many people over the years):

 http://www.whale.to/a/b/pearson.html – The Dream and Lie of Pasteur

-A friend of mine and Dr. Jeannie’s, Lydia, who is a former veterinary technician just as are we said (she is on Dr. Jeannie’s Young Living team): “Where I live, there is a high mosquito population and heartworm is common.
+A friend of mine named Lydia, who is a former veterinary technician just as are we said: “Where I live, there is a high mosquito population and heartworm is common.
 When I worked as a vet tech in this area we would have a minimum of 12 heartworm cases a week!
 I do not use any toxic heartworm meds on my dog and never will.
 What do I use?
 A healthy diet and minimizing exposure to chemicals and toxins as much as humanely possible.
-I do have my dogs tested each spring, but if they ever were positive, I would seek the advice of Dr.Jeannie or someone well versed in natural pet care vs loading my dog full of poisons.”
+I do have my dogs tested each spring, but if they ever were positive, I would seek the advice of someone well versed in natural pet care vs loading my dog full of poisons.“

-And that is EXACTLY the approach both Dr. Jeannie and I take in the care of our own dogs.
-It is also EXACTLY the same approach with take with our clients.
+And that is EXACTLY the approach I take in the care of my own dogs.
+It is also EXACTLY the same approach I take with my clients.

 I hope this encourages you to think outside of the toxins and go for real health for your dogs.